 The games you will find at WSOP.com include Limit and No-Limit Texas Hold’em, 7 Card Stud, 7 Card Stud Hi-Lo, Pot-limit Omaha Hi-Lo, Limit Omaha Hi-Lo, and Pot-Limit Omaha.
 However, and you probably notice the pattern, most of the active games you will find are No-Limit Texas Hold’em.

 The most popular online poker tournaments on the platform include the WSOP Gold Bracelet events.
-However, the website also has a packed Sunday tournament schedule, with a weekly, $320 buy-in tournament with $100,000 guaranteed.
+However, the website also has a packed Sunday tournament schedule, with a weekly, $320 buy-in tournament with $100,000 guaranteed prize for the winner.

 WSOP.com also hosts a year-long Player of the Year contest.
 Apart from the bragging rights, the player who collects the most Player of the Year points, by competing in online poker tournaments, also bags a $10,000 prize and an exclusive Player of the Year ring.

 Finally, Blast Poker is WSOP.com’s take on jackpot Sit & Gos.
 It’s a four-handed, super turbo Sit & Go tournament, where the prize money can reach up to 10,000x the buy-in.
 What’s specific to Blast Poker is the countdown timer.
 Once it reaches zero, all the players are forced to go all-in until there is a winner.

 A relative newcomer among the US online poker sites, Pala Poker seems to be focusing its attention primarily on Texas Hold’em tournaments.
 Most of the ones you will find in the lobby are Sit & Gos, No Limit, and low-stakes cash games.

 Since Pala Poker isn’t connected to any other poker network, its player pool still isn’t up to par with other, bigger providers.
 As the operator grows, hopefully, we should be seeing a more varied offering of tournaments.